Welcome to Dartmouth!

 Welcome to the Dartmouth Shambhala Meditation Group, a friendly community that welcomes both beginner and experienced meditators alike to join us for meditation and learning.

-This fall, we are expanding our programs to offer more options for both new and experienced practitioners.
-We will continue to focus on providing rich teachings and an uplifting environment for meditation in support of making Enlightened Society possible.
+Our programs and talks offer options for both new and experienced practitioners.
+We continue to focus on providing rich teachings and an uplifting environment for meditation in support of making Enlightened Society possible.

-Tuesday evenings are Community Practice Nights, held from 7 to 9 p.m.
-Meditators of all levels are invited to deepen their practice through meditation, contemplation and discussion.
+Tuesday evenings are Community Practice Nights, held from 7 to 9:00 P.M.
+First time and long time practitioners of meditation are invited to deepen their practice through meditation, contemplation and discussion.
 Community Practice programs are often offered as a series of talks on a specific theme.
-When this is the case, we require participants to register and commit for the full series of talks.
-If you are unable to make all the talks, you can request audio copies of missed sessions.
-All are welcome for the group sitting portion of the night.

-If you are seeking a more concentrated period of practice, we invite you to attend our new Half-Nyinthun (half-day of sitting), which will take place the third Sunday of every month from 9 a.m. to noon.
-We will have a tea break from 10:45 to 11 a.m., after which we invite you to stay and continue sitting for group guided meditation from 11 a.m. to noon (Introduction to Meditation).
-We hope you and your family will also join us for our community potluck lunch from noon to 1 p.m.
+If you are seeking a more concentrated period of practice, we invite you to attend our Half-Nyinthun (half-day of sitting).
+The Half Nyinthun is held quarterly.
+Check this website for dates and details of these events.
+The Half Nyinthuin begins at 9:00 A.M with sitting and walking meditation.
+We will have a tea break from 10:45 to 11:00 A.M. after which we invite you to stay and continue sitting for group guided meditation from 11:00 A.M. to noon (Introduction to Meditation).
+We hope you and your family will also join us for our community potluck lunch from noon to 1:00 P.M..

 Continuing throughout the year we offer diverse programs and special practice and study events offered by visiting teachers.
 See our calendar page for what is happening.